remcokranenburg/blog/_posts/2021-06-27-keyboard-event-handling.md

 }
 ```

-## Attachment

-Finally, I used some nice existing functionality of xrdesktop and grouped all
-keyboard buttons into one `G3kContainer` and attached it to the user's head.
-This way, the keyboard is always in view:

-<video src="/assets/2021/06-27-keyboard-attachment.webm" autoplay loop></video>
+That's it for now.
 Up next, let's start on the Swype prediction mode!
-For this, we need to show the
+For this,
-path that the controller traced over the keyboard's keys and we need to
+we need to show the path that the controller traced over the keyboard's keys and
-calculate the word that was most likely meant to be typed.
+we need to calculate the word that was most likely meant to be typed.